Package/dwp-technical-test/README.md

 ### Manual Setup

-Open the project in your editor of choice.
+Open the project in your IDE of choice.
 If using IntelliJ the dependencies in `pom.xml` should be resolved automatically.

 You can also install dependencies manually via: `mvn install`.